Qiskit/qiskit/docs/cdoc/qk-transpiler-layout.rst

 qubit 0 in the input circuit is now physical qubit 2, virtual qubit 1 in the input circuit is physical qubit 0, and virtual qubit 2 in the input circuit is physical qubit 1.

-The transpiler will also allocate ancillas qubits to the circuit if the target has more qubits available than the original input circuit.
+The transpiler will also allocate ancilla qubits to the circuit if the target has more qubits available than the original input circuit.
 This is what results in two functions ``qk_transpile_layout_num_input_qubits()`` and ``qk_transpile_layout_num_output_qubits()`` being necessary which tracks the